adamfisher/QueryPush/README.md

 # QueryPush 🛢⚡🌐

-Cross-platform database query scheduler that executes cron-based queries and sends results to HTTP endpoints with comprehensive retry logic, alerting, and state management.
+Cross-platform database query scheduler that executes database queries on a schedule and sends the records one at a time or in batches to the specified HTTP endpoints with comprehensive retry logic, alerting, and state management.

 ## Features